AccelByte/extend-event-handler-csharp/README.md

 ### Test in Local Development Environment

-The sample event handler can be tested locally using [grpcui](https://github.com/fullstorydev/grpcui).
+This app can be tested locally using [grpcui](https://github.com/fullstorydev/grpcui).

-1. Run this `Extend Event Handler` sample app by using the command below.
+1. Run this app by using the command below.

    ```shell
    docker compose up --build